siberianfox/tinygwiki/Wiki-Work.md

-This page contains nots for things that should be done to clean up the wiki.
+This page contains notes for things that should be done to clean up the wiki.

-###Communicating with TinyG
+### Communicating with TinyG
 This whole area is a mess.
 We need a page with some backgorund, and a page on the proper use of Linemode transmission protocol (4 buffer method).
 - [Tinyg-Communications-Programming](Tinyg-Communications-Programming) Should be the start page.
 Other pages already link to this one.